-Again I feel the buildup of energy, and this time it’s accompanied by a dramatic spike in the temperature.
-It feels like the witch has thrown me into a giant oven.
+I feel another power surge coming, and this time it’s accompanied by a dramatic spike in the temperature.

 Fire magic?
 Against me?
-Oh, that is a hilariously bad movie, granny.
+Oh, that is a hilariously bad move, granny.
 Fire runs in my veins.

 Like the song says: fire is the devil’s only friend.